 Last year, I finally visited Italy, and frankly, I can’t remember a single pasta dish that blew me away.
 I tried all my favorites, from carbonara to ravioli, and nothing really sticks out in my mind as a great meal.
 Some of them were downright mediocre.
 That being said, the pizza here is amazing and I specifically remember several awesome pizza places.
 But the pasta is unremarkable.
 I think, in part, it’s because Italians consider pasta a first course, and not their main meal, which usually consists of meat or fish.
 But as I am not a star of My 600 Pound Life, a plate of pasta is enough dinner for me.
 However, I have to admit, the pasta is often bland and uninspired so maybe I should just opt for steak.

 I always thought it was blasphemous that I didn’t love Italian pasta.
 But having just left Croatia, I had the same experience I did in Greece.
 Croatians know how to make pasta.
 Their gnocchi and tagliatelle are exquisite and flavorful and somehow not too heavy.
 And once again Croatia proved that other countries do pasta better than Italy.
 I’ve been traveling with a friend that happens to live in Italy.
 She agrees that the pasta in Croatia was all superior to pasta she has in Italy.
-In fact, she’s grown so sick of Italian food so much that she almost never wants to eat it.
+In fact, she’s grown so sick of Italian food that she almost never wants to eat it.
 According to her, the only reason Italy is known for pasta is because it’s all they make.
 But just like I told my pathologically dishonest ex about his lying before I left him: just because you do it a lot, doesn’t mean you’re good at it.